neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 We have 3 types of data that seem to support localisation of function

 1. We observe neural activity in response to stimuli or during tasks we see that neurons with similar responses tend to be co-located.
-For example, in [this study](https://doi.org/10.1093/brain/123.2.291) human participants were asked to read words presented to a single eye while their brain activity was imaged using a technique known as {abbr}`FMRI(Functional Magnetic Resonance Imaging)`
+For example, in [this study](https://doi.org/10.1093/brain/123.2.291) human participants were asked to read words presented to a single eye while their brain activity was imaged using a technique known as FMRI

     The top row of [the figure](#brainactive) shows left and right views of the brain with the inferred amount of neural activity overlaid in red in response to words presented to either the left or the right eye.
 So you can see that this task activates some localised areas.